 Abigaël Vasselier

-v_abigaelAbigaël Vasselier is a Director Policy & European Affairs and Head of Program of the MERICS research team on China’s Foreign Relations.
+v_abigaelAbigaël Vasselier is a Director for Policy & European Affairs and Head of Program of the MERICS research team on China’s Foreign Relations.
 Previously, she worked as Deputy Head of Division for China, Hong Kong, Macao, Taiwan and Mongolia at the European External Action Service (EEAS).